 Benefits of Courtroom Technology

-New technologies can benefit your case before it ever enters the courtroom, particularly when it comes to gathering evidence.
+New technologies can benefit your case before it enters the courtroom, particularly when gathering evidence.
 For instance, social media is a common source of evidence for many attorneys.
-These sites tend to be easily accessible and can provide insight into the opposing party’s character.
+These sites are easily accessible and can provide insight into the opposing party’s character.
 Another recent innovation known as data analytics can be used to help attorneys predict the likely outcome of a case based on historical data.
 Your lawyer can use the insight they gather from data analytics to refine your case before it goes to trial.

 New advancements in courtroom technology are being made every day.
 One particularly notable developing technology is AR, or augmented reality.
 AR allows digital 3D renderings to be overlaid in real-world spaces.

-For example, AR could be used in court rooms to allow survivors of sexual abuse to appear in court if appearing in person makes them feel traumatized.
-AR can make testimony feel more visceral and believable to the jury than videoconferencing does, because it allows individuals to appear as a hologram in the courtroom.
-AR provides a safe way for survivors to tell their stories without feeling violated.
+For example, AR could be used in courtrooms to allow survivors of sexual abuse to appear in court if appearing in person makes them feel traumatized.
+AR can make testimony feel more visceral and believable to the jury than videoconferencing because it allows individuals to appear as a hologram in the courtroom.
+It provides a safe way for survivors to tell their stories without feeling violated.
 AR could also potentially be used in personal injury cases when victims are not able to physically show up to testify in court.

-Of course, not all court rooms are equipped to support emerging technologies, and if attorneys don’t know how to effectively use those technologies, it could harm your case.
+Of course, not all courtrooms are equipped to support emerging technologies.
+It could harm your case if attorneys don’t know how to use those technologies effectively.
 While new innovations have the potential to make your case more compelling, your attorney’s ability to use the technology effectively can impact your case just as much as the technology itself.

 Technology Can Be Vital to the Success of Your Case